24 MLM Assumptions

 geom_hline( yintercept = 0 )

 Conclusion: On one hand, we have the wrong estimate for \(\beta_1\).
 On the other, the estimate we do get is fine if we view it as the best description of the data.
-We just need to remember that the interpretation of our coefficient includes the confounding effect of X2 on X1.
+In our model without X2, we are getting the best description of our data using the model we fit to it.
+We just need to remember that the interpretation of our coefficient includes any confounding effect of X2 on X1.
+In other words, omitted variable bias is usually part of a critique about causal claims, not descriptive ones.

 The independence assumptions are key.
-When we do not take violations of independence into account, we can be overly confident of our estimates.
+When we do not take violations of independence into account, we can be overly confident of our estimates in that our standard errors can be very, very wrong.

 Generally with MLM we should think of these assumptions in terms of how we sampled our data.
 If we sampled our data by sampling a collection of schools, and then individuals within those schools, then we have two levels.
 We then need to ask two questions: